 Finding financial aid

-If you’re planning to attend college, researching scholarships for black women now can dramatically reduce how much you need to borrow in student loans later.
-By reaching out to the organizations and groups listed above, you can find and apply for scholarships right away.
+If you’re planning to attend college, researching grants and scholarships for black women now can dramatically reduce how much you need to borrow in student loans later.
+By reaching out to the organizations and groups listed above, you can find and apply for grants and scholarships right away.

 For more ways to limit your education costs, search for state-specific grants you can use to pay for school.